temporalio/documentation/docs/node/workers.md

 ---
 id: workers
-title: Workers in Node
+title: Workers and Task Queues in Node
-sidebar_label: Workers
+sidebar_label: Workers and Task Queues
 ---

 ## What is a Worker?